Please note that Tapas no longer supports Internet Explorer.

 “No...
 I assumed it was just a scrape or something.”

-Qasim shook his head matter-of-factly.
+Qasim shook his head a little too calmly.

 I squeezed my eyes shut as I exhaled.